MEASURE Q: OPEN SPACE, WILDLIFE HABITAT, CLEAN WATER AND INCREASED PUBLIC ACCESS

 - South County Agriculture: Conserve working farms and ranches near Morgan Hill, Gilroy and Pajaro River for greenbelts and agricultural viability and to enhance flood control, water quality, wildlife habitat and connectivity.

-If Measure Q is approved by the voters, an independent citizen oversight committee would be established to ensure that all funds are used for voter-approved purposes.
+An independent citizen oversight committee will be established to ensure that all funds are used for voter-approved purposes.

 About the Open Space Authority

 Since 1993, the Open Space Authority has protected over 16,000 acres of open space, natural areas, watersheds and wildlife habitat—

 providing outdoor recreation opportunities and preserving the natural beauty and environmental health of Santa Clara County.
 Through the Authority’s Urban Open Space Program, we’ve contributed over $8 million to cities for urban trails, parks and natural areas.

 The Open Space Authority works carefully to leverage its modest funding with local, state and federal grants to benefit the community.
 In order to protect the conservation areas and natural resources identified in its research, the Authority is seeking new funding sources.